mciantyre/python-config-rs/README.md

 of `python-config`.
 Our automated tests show equivalence between our implementation and the normal `python-config` script.
 The binary is Python 3 only.

+## License

+Licensed under the Apache License, Version 2.0 <LICENSE-APACHE or http://www.apache.org/licenses/LICENSE-2.0> or the MIT license
+<LICENSE-MIT or http://opensource.org/licenses/MIT>, at your
+option.
+All files in the project may not be copied, modified, or distributed except according to those terms.